Major-Scott/TerminalPlus/README.md

 ### Misc.
 Settings:

-- **Kilroy was here.**
+- ***Kilroy was here.***

 ***

+## Possible Future Plans (will be a long ways out if they happen)
+- Custom (and configurable) bestiary entries
+- Selectable terminal menus à la AdvancedCompany or the new LateGameUpgrades store? (only if a lot of people want it)
+- Separate mod "Super Company Creator" (or some other equally cheesy name) that lets you build and customize your own terminal pages.
+- Some terminal games?

+***

 # CREDITS

-mrov for their [TerminalFormatter](https://thunderstore.io/c/lethal-company/p/mrov/TerminalFormatter/) mod that inspired me
+mrov for their [TerminalFormatter](https://thunderstore.io/c/lethal-company/p/mrov/TerminalFormatter/) mod that inspired me and for some compatibility help

 IAmBatby for [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/) which I used for testing